 Why was a student’s Letter of Accommodation (LOA) not sent to my personal email address?

 - Due to FERPA, CAR is only permitted to send information pertaining to LCC students to @lanecc.edu email accounts.
 This includes Letters of Accommodation.
 If you are concerned that you may not be receiving CAR emails to your LCC email address refer to the steps detailed in this manual under the section titled “Troubleshooting Automated Emails.”

 Where do I go to fill out or edit an Alternative Testing Agreement?

 - When a student requests a test to be taken in CAR’s Testing Center, an email is sent to your @lanecc.edu email address with a link to where you can fill out the Alternative Testing Agreement.
-If you need to make changes to your testing agreement or you need help filling it out, call CAR at x5280.
+If you need to make changes to your testing agreement or you need help filling it out, call CARTesting at (451) 463-5280.

 A student with testing accommodations never contacted me about arranging their tests.
 How should I proceed?

 - CAR requires students to meet with their faculty regarding testing arrangements.
 You as the faculty may facilitate this conversation if you feel comfortable or wait for the student to come to you.

 What is the process for students with testing accommodations that miss or need to make up a test?

 - As the faculty, you determine the guidelines surrounding missed and makeup exams.
 It is important that students with accommodations also adhere to these guidelines.

 How do I add extra time or unlimited time for Moodle tests?